girder/girder/tests/README.md

 automatically be run by unittest.

 Finally, you'll need to register your test in the [CMakeLists.txt](CMakeLists.txt) file in this directory.
-Just add a line like the ones already there.
-For example, if the test file you created was called module_test.py, you would add:
+Just add a line like the ones already there at the bottom.
+For example, if the test file you created was called thing_test.py, you would add:

-    add_python_test(ModuleName module)
+    add_python_test(thing)

 Re-run cmake in the build directory, and then run ctest, and your test will be run.